MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/supported-arrays.md

  Virtualized workloads in System Center - Virtual Machine Manager (VMM) need storage resources that meet capacity and performance requirements.
 VMM recognizes local and remote storage.
 It supports storage on block-level storage devices that expose logical unit numbers (LUNs) using fiber channel, iSCSCI, and SAS connections, and network file shares.

- This article provides a list of supported storage devices for VMM 2016 onwards.
+ This article provides a list of supported storage devices for VMM 2016, 1801, 1807.